dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/Provisioning.md

 # Setting up Cloud Pak for Integration on IBM Cloud
 ### 1. Get sizing information

 We will be deploying ICP4i on OpenShift cluster.
 ICP4i instance will have App Connect and API Connect capabilities added to it.
-So the amount of resources required for ICP4i, with the capabilities mentioned, installation will be huge.
+So, the amount of resources required for ICP4i, with the capabilities mentioned, installation will be huge.
 Let's get that information before we get to provisioning OpenShift cluster.

 - Login to your IBM Cloud account.
 On the dashboard, click on `Catalog`.
 Search for `Cloud Pak for Integration` and click on the `Cloud Pak for Integration` tile as shown in below image.